About the website

 All UNE faculty and professional staff members should have an online profile on une.edu.
-Profiles contain your name, title, contact information, bio, a headshot, and more, helping both internal and external audiences understand who you are and what you do.
+Profiles contain your name, title, contact information, bio, a portrait, and more, helping both internal and external audiences understand who you are and what you do.

 Though the Office of Communications manages the overall une.edu website, faculty/staff profiles are owned by individual faculty/staff members.
 This enables you to manage your own entry so that it is as up-to-date as possible.
 Having ownership over your own profile also allows you to update your entry as frequently as you would like.

 Managing Profile Edits